theRealProHacker/Positron/README.md

 # Internal Attribute Specifications

 These specify the attributes with their types and constraints.
 Every computed type should comply with this specification.
 That is essential!
-Comment: However, these seem to be redundant now, because Style.styleattrs defines them pretty well
+> Comment: However, these feel more and more redundant now, because Style.style_attrs defines them pretty well.

 - font-weight:
     - From: number, "normal", "bold", "lighter", and "bolder"
-    - To: float between 1 and 1000
+    - To: Number between 1 and 1000
     - Implementation:
         If the exact weight given is unavailable, then the following rule is used to determine the weight actually rendered: